Nonlinear Transport Signatures of Hidden Symmetry Breaking in a Weyl Altermagnet: Results

-\ttl{Topological surface states.---}The Weyl nodal rings on $\mathcal{G}_{x}$/$\mathcal{G}_{z}$ plane give rise to drumhead-type topological surface states (TSSs) on the (100) and (001) surfaces, which amplify the symmetry-breaking between two phases.
-On the (100) surfaces of both phases, surface band structures (see Fig. \ref{fig3}) show that Weyl nodes from $\mathcal{G}_{x}$ ring (purple circles) generate surface bands, while the $\mathcal{G}_{z}$ ring is reduced to a 1D line and related TSSs are embedded inside bulk states.
+The Weyl nodal rings on $\mathcal{G}_{x}$/$\mathcal{G}_{z}$ plane give rise to drumhead-type topological surface states (TSSs) on the (100) and (001) surfaces, which originate in the multi-band nature of Weyl nodal rings and amplify the symmetry-breaking between two phases.
+On the (100) surfaces of both phases, surface band structures (see Fig. \ref{fig3}) show that Weyl nodes from $\mathcal{G}_{x}$ ring (purple circles) generate surface bands, while the $\mathcal{G}_{z}$ ring is reduced to a one-dimensional (1D) line and related TSSs are embedded inside bulk states.
 In the Fermi surface contours (Figs. \ref{fig3}b, \ref{fig3}f), these drumhead TSSs extend along the $k_{z}$ direction.
-They are centrosymmetric to $\overline{\Gamma}$ point in the $Bb2_{1}m$ phase but is dramatically asymmetric in the $Pn2_{1}a$ phase, offering a strong spectroscopic signature for distinguishing them.
+They are centrosymmetric to $\overline{\Gamma}$ point in the $Bb2_{1}m$ phase but are dramatically asymmetric in the $Pn2_{1}a$ phase, offering a strong spectroscopic signature for distinguishing them.
 On the (001) surface, measured by previous ARPES, however, the Weyl ring-induced TSSs remain obscured inside the bulk states for both phases (Figs. \ref{fig3}d and \ref{fig3}h).
 Thus, we call for ARPES measurements on the (100) surface to detect TSSs and discriminate two phases.
 But it might be challenging to cleave the side surface of a layered crystal.